 It's amazing how often I sit down to write an article with a clear idea of what it's going to be about and then come out at the end with something completely different.
-I guess that just confirms what I have long believed: the best way to get real clarity on a subject is to write about it.

-As you would expect, I started off defining the boat, but as I was doing that I kept veering off into thinking about the owners taking on a refit and how to use my own experience to increase the chances of good outcomes for them.
+As you would expect, I started off defining the boat but, as I was doing that, I kept veering off into thinking about the owners taking on a refit and how to use my own experience to increase the chances of good outcomes for them.

 But first, let's take a step back and look at the bigger picture.